abiodundotdev/ubenwa_abiodun/README.md

 > TO RUN FROM GITHUB ACTION

  - Click on actions from the top navigation bar of the repository
- - Click on Release on demand from the list on workflows
+ - Click on Release on demand from the list of workflows
  - Click on run workflow
  - Provide a random description
  - A mail will be sent to you with all the links to run the app